Suspect in mass shooting in Maine that killed 18 found dead

 Card had a history of mental illness and was committed to a psychiatric facility for two weeks earlier this year, according to law enforcement officials.

-Card, who enlisted in the military in 2002 but had not been deployed to a combat zone, had reported auditory hallucinations and made threats to shoot up a national guard base, according to a law enforcement bulletin issued after the shootings.
+Card, who enlisted in the military in 2002 but had not been deployed to a combat zone, had reported auditory hallucinations and made threats to shoot up a National Guard base, according to a law enforcement bulletin issued after the shootings.

 The discovery of Card’s body brings to an end a 48-hour manhunt that followed the deadliest shooting in the modern history of Maine, a sparsely populated state located in the New England region of the northeastern United States.